thealing/DTC/README.md

 ## Complete Examples
 The `demo` folder contains working example code for all language features, compiled together as a CMake target.

-Observe the generated `build.c` file to see how the templates got instantiated.
+Observe the generated `build.c` file to see how the templates were instantiated.